A few days ago (21st to 25th February) ARCO 2018 took place, and this edition revolved around a concept: The future.

 Art has always distinguished us from other species.
 For forty thousand years, since the first cave paintings, artists have sought different ways of expressing both their inner world and the environment that surrounds them.

-The installation art was a paradigm of the 20th century, and many of us wonder what the emerging paradigm of the 21st century will be and whether it will involve the use of code to improve the already interactive aspects of the works.
+The installation art was a paradigm of the 20th century, and many of us wonder what the emerging paradigm of the 21st century will be and whether it will involve the use of codes to improve the already interactive aspects of the artworks.
 We can now use real-time data such as weather, pollution sensors or wave monitoring to visualize and interact with our environment in new ways.

 A good example is David Bowen‘s Tele-Present Water installation, that extracts real-time water movement and intensity information from the National Oceanic and Atmospheric Administration (NOAA) in Alaska.
 This information is projected through a mechanical network structure simulating the physical effects caused by the movement of water.

-Another example of this is eCLOUD, the installation of Aaron Koblin, Nik Hafermass, and Dan Goods, at San José’s International Airport.
+Another example of this is eCLOUD, the installation of Aaron Koblin, Nik Hafermass, and Dan Goods, at San Jose’s International Airport.
 It is a permanent artwork built from 3000 polycarbonate tiles called LTI SmartGlass.
 Each one of them is capable of changing color according to the meteorological data of more than one hundred cities.
 This creates a simulation that represents the climate of any city in the world, activating and deactivating individual tiles from a certain pattern.

 Augmented reality (AR) has also been incorporated into the art world.
-This technology has the capability to generate spaces in which the real world is combined with the virtual world, producing new perspectives within the avant-garde artistic creation and thus generating new visions and interpretations.
+This technology has the capability to generate spaces in which the real world is combined with the virtual world, producing new perspectives within the avant-garde artistic creation, and thus generating new visions and interpretations.

 This project is an attempt to create a digital animism.
 All the devices that make up the exhibition combine both analog and digital technologies.
-Through iPads, augmented reality animations come to life-enriching the drawings, offering small shows through poetry, technology, and fiction.
+Through iPads, augmented reality animations come to life, enriching the drawings, offering small shows through poetry, technology, and fiction.